 - Nectar feeders: You can attract hummingbirds using special nectar feeders stocked with a sugar-water mix.
 There are other nectar feeders designed to bring around Orioles.

-- Seed socks: Used to stock tiny seeds such as njyer and great for bringing around Goldfinches.
+- Seed socks: Used to stock tiny seeds such as nyjer and great for bringing around Goldfinches.

 Birds That Eat Fruit

 By placing a bird feeder stocked with seeds you can attract dozens of different songbirds to your yard.
-However, many birds enjoy fruit and berries as part of the natural diets.
+However, many birds enjoy fruit and berries as part of their natural diets.